voidshard/wysteria/README.md

 That is, this search will return all items from any collection(s) that have either
 - id of "abc123" and item type of "a"
 - item type of "b"

+##Notes

+- There will be a delay between when something is created in wysteria, and when it is returnable via a search.
+This delay should be measured in seconds at most, depending on the 'searchbase' being used.
+It's possible that different searchbase implementations will overcome this in the future
+- "Moving" and/or "renaming" are foreign concepts to wysteria, if you need to move something you should delete and recreate it.
+Part of this is because of the complications it introduces, and part of this is to be able to support deterministic ids (in a later version)

+##ToDo List

+- unittests for business logic
+  - mock in-memory searchbase implementation
+  - mock in-memory database implementation
+- logging & live statistics gathering functionality
+  - Open to suggestions on implementation
+- admin console
+  - extend the wysteria server chan (currently subscribed to but unused) to allow realtime management of live server(s)
+    - allow / disallow certain client requests
+    - turn on / of ability to
+- consider using inter-server message chan to do auto loadbalancing
+  - the Nats middleware round-robins incoming client requests to each wysteria server, but possibly we could be smarter
+- move encoding scheme to something more time/memory efficient

+##Contributing

+All contributors are welcome.
+If you write a new implementation for any og the interfaces or make any improvements please do make a pull request.